-This easy barbecue pimento cheese is the best thing that could happen to you today.
-One taste of this slightly spicy spread and you’ll understand.
+This barbecue pimento cheese may just be the best thing that could happen to you today.
+One taste of this slightly spicy take on a classic Southern spread with a cult following and you’ll understand.

 This easy barbecue pimento cheese recipe is going to take you places—both literally and figuratively.
-Literally as in you’re going to be invited to all manner of soirées and Super Bowl parties once word gets out that you know how to make this Cheddar cheese ball.
-Figuratively as in you’re going to want to explore the creative reaches of your mind to come up with things to dip into or slather with this cheese spread besides crackers and celery—for the record, we haven’t tried anything that we didn’t like, including burgers.
-Oh, the places you’ll go!
-This recipe has been updated.
-Originally published January 27, 2015.–Renee Schettler Rossi
+Literally as in you’re going to be invited to all manner of backyard barbecues once word gets out that you know how to make this smoked pimento cheese dip.
+Figuratively as in you’re going to want to explore the creative reaches of your mind to come up with things to dip into or slather with this cheese spread.–David Leite

 - 1 tablespoon sweet paprika